kikeelectronico/Homeware-LAN/docs/docs/datapy.md

 sidebar_label: Back - data.py
 ---

-Data is a class intended to interact with both the database and disk files.
-When an object is created the constructor do task related with verify the database and the data contined in it.
+Data is a class intended to interact with both the databases and disk files.
+When an object is created the constructor do tasks related with verifing the database and the data contined in it.

+## Method - createBackupFile

+Homeware can backup the important data from the database into a file named _Homeware.json_.
+This method do the job.

+`myData.createBackupFile()`

+### Arguments

+None

+### Returns

+None

+## Method - getBackupData

+Returns the backup data in a JSON format.

+`myData.getBackupData()`

+### Arguments

+None

+### Returns

+See the file [configuration_template.json](https://github.com/kikeelectronico/Homeware-LAN/blob/master/configuration_templates/template_homeware.json) for reference.

+## Method - loadBackupFile

+This method restore the database from the Homware.json file.

+`myData.loadBackupFile()`

+### Arguments

+None

+### Returns

+None

 ## Method - getVersion

-This method returns the Homeware version.
+This method returns the current Homeware installation version.

 `myData.getVersion()`